Duncan Robinson NBA Playoffs Player Props: Heat vs. Celtics

-Duncan Robinson and his Miami Heat teammates hit the court versus the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.
+Duncan Robinson could make a big impact for the Miami Heat at 8:30 PM on Thursday versus the Boston Celtics in the 2023 NBA Playoffs.

-Let's look at Robinson's prop bets, and some stats and trends to help you select good wagers.
+In this piece we'll break down Robinson's stats and trends, helping you with your prop bets.

 Duncan Robinson Prop Bets vs. the Celtics